sychan/kb_sdk_docs/source/howtos/work_with_reference_data.rst

     volume.
 In addition, the reference data is separately versioned, so code-only updates to a module can be made without having to re-initialize the reference data.
-Please name the data in a format so that updates to the data will not overwrite the previous version of the data.
-For example `RefData-V1.gz` for the first version and `RefData-V2.gz` for the next version.
+Please name the data in a format such that updates will not overwrite the previous version of the data.
+For example, `RefData-V1.gz` for the first version and `RefData-V2.gz` for the next version.
 This will ensure that previous versions of the app can still access the older reference data.